-For example, if a student is sexually abused by a teacher, the school can be named as a third-party defendant.
+For example, if a teacher sexually abuses a student, the school can be named a third-party defendant.
 The school can be held liable for failing to investigate, negligent supervision, or negligent hiring.

 Maryland’s New Statute of Limitations for Sex Abuse Civil Lawsuits

 The statute of limitations is a law that sets a deadline for how long a victim can wait before filing a civil lawsuit for sexual abuse.
-If the lawsuit is not filed before the SOL deadline expires, the victim will lose their right to sue.
-In Maryland, the statute of limitations has recently been eliminated entirely for cases involving child sex abuse.
+The victim will lose their right to sue if the lawsuit is not filed before the SOL deadline expires.
+The statute of limitations in Maryland has recently been eliminated entirely for cases involving child sex abuse.
 The applicable SOL rule for adult sex abuse and child sex abuse cases are explained below.

 - When the Victim is an Adult